evildmp/conference-handbook/handbook/timeline.rst

 Agree on special conference pricing with some hotels.
 Get agreements about the number of rooms that will be reserved for your attendees.

-Start collecting names and contact details of potential sponsors.
+Start collecting names and contact details of potential :doc:`sponsors </sponsorship>`.

 Eleven months
 =============

-Form :doc:`your committee </committee>`.
+Form :doc:`your committee </organisation/committee>`.
 Have your first meeting.
-Set up your internal communications channels (email list, IRC channel, to-do list, etc.)
+Set up your :doc:`internal communications channels </organisation/internal-communications>` (email list, IRC channel, to-do list, etc.)

 Depending on local legislation, you may need to form a registered (for example for tax purposes) organisation, register for VAT/IVA/sales tax, etc.